The Important Differences Between Part-Time and Full-Time Hours You Need to Know

 Higher payroll and benefits costs: Because of overtime rules and Affordable Care Act (ACA) requirements, you may need to pay them more for their work and have to offer health insurance.

-The Affordable Care Act
+Affordable Care Act

 Under the Affordable Care Act (ACA), the Internal Revenue Service (IRS) considers an employee full-time if they work an average of at least 30 hours a week or 130 hours a month.
 However, the IRS and ACA don’t regulate when employees put in their hours.
-This means that 30-hour cut-off still leaves employers a fair amount of flexibility when determining what constitutes part-time versus full-time hours.
+This means that the 30-hour cut-off still leaves employers a fair amount of flexibility when determining what constitutes part-time versus full-time hours.

 The ACA also requires Applicable Large Employers (ALEs) to offer affordable, minimum essential healthcare coverage and report additional information to the IRS—or they may be subject to penalties.
+An employer is considered an ALE if they had at least 50 full-time or full-time equivalent employees (FTEs) during the previous year.

 Fair Labor Standards Act (FLSA)